ekeric13/sql-query-optimization-guide/README.md

 [Costs in a query plan are relative measures, not absolute.](https://www.postgresql.org/docs/current/runtime-config-query.html#RUNTIME-CONFIG-QUERY-CONSTANTS) They help you understand the efficiency of different parts of your query.
 Also from the docs: a sequential page read is 1.0, a random page read is 4.0, processing a row is 0.1, etc.

-PostgreSQL calculates these costs based on the table's [STATISTICS](https://www.postgresql.org/docs/current/planner-stats.html), which are estimates of data distribution and are refreshed through [manual](https://www.postgresql.org/docs/current/routine-vacuuming.html#VACUUM-FOR-STATISTICS) or [auto-vacuum processes](https://www.postgresql.org/docs/current/routine-vacuuming.html#AUTOVACUUM).
+postgres calculates these costs based on the table's [STATISTICS](https://www.postgresql.org/docs/current/planner-stats.html), which are estimates of data distribution and are refreshed through [manual](https://www.postgresql.org/docs/current/routine-vacuuming.html#VACUUM-FOR-STATISTICS) or [auto-vacuum processes](https://www.postgresql.org/docs/current/routine-vacuuming.html#AUTOVACUUM).
 There is a formula that auto-vacuum follows and you can tune it with these two parameters:

 - [autovacuum_vacuum_scale_factor](https://postgresqlco.nf/doc/en/param/autovacuum_vacuum_scale_factor/)
 - [autovacuum_vacuum_threshold](https://postgresqlco.nf/doc/en/param/autovacuum_vacuum_threshold/)